Stretching and Lyapunov Exponents of Polymers in Ultra-Dilute Turbulent Solutions: Methods of analysis

-At the next time step, $F$ evolves according to its differential equation.
-Thanks to the kinematic nature of $F$ and the causal independence of rotation and stretching effects in it, the new $F$ correctly captures --- in the ensuing time --- the incremental deformation, building on the geometric structure and cumulative stretch already stored.
-Importantly, since stretching arises from the instantaneous velocity gradient --- and does not depend on the accumulated stretch in $F$ --- this procedure introduces no physical inconsistency.
-At any time $t$, we can then compute the Lyapunov exponents using the formula $\lambda_i = \left(\ln(\sigma_i) + G_i\right)/t$, where $\sigma_i$ are the current singular values of $F$.
-Moreover, because the geometric content of the SVD has been preserved, the $F$ matrix at time $t$ can still be used to deduce directional information, including the angles between deformed fibers.
+At the next time step, \(F\) evolves again according to Eq.~\eqref{defdyn}.
+The new \(F\) captures the incremental deformation generated by the current velocity-gradient history, while the previously accumulated stretch is stored in the variables \(G_i\).
+Importantly, stretching arises from the instantaneous velocity gradient and does not depend on the accumulated magnitude of \(F\); therefore the normalisation procedure introduces no physical inconsistency.